PicoScope 7 Software

 In some applications it is necessary to measure the characteristics of waveforms with more than one cycle.

-Oscilloscopes with deep capture memory and fast sampling, such as the PicoScope 3000 Series (512 MS, 1 GS/s) and 6000 Series (2 GS, 5 GS/s), can capture waveforms with thousands of cycles at full sampling speed with each triggered acquisition.
+Oscilloscopes with deep capture memory and fast sampling, such as the PicoScope 3000 and 5000 Series (512 MS, 1 GS/s) and 6000 Series (2 GS, 5 GS/s), can capture waveforms with thousands of cycles at full sampling speed with each triggered acquisition.
 With this amount of data, it is tedious and error-prone to make successive on-screen measurements manually using rulers, even with the benefit of display zooming and panning.
 Automated measurements are available on some oscilloscopes, but they are typically limited to just the first full cycle captured in memory or use decimated data.

 DeepMeasure uses up to 100 million samples to capture the results of every cycle contained in each triggered waveform acquisition.